 The class representative is Which?, the UK’s largest independent, non-profit consumer advocacy organisation.
 Which? has been championing consumers’ rights for more than 60 years by testing products, publishing product reviews and pushing companies to improve their standards and practices.

-As class representative, Which? is responsible for acting in the best interests of all class members and making decisions on behalf of the class.
-Which? will also communicate updates about the claim to consumers, including by issuing formal notices, such as this notice about the certification hearing.
+As class representative, Which? is responsible for acting in the interests of all class members and making decisions on behalf of the class.
+Which? will also communicate updates about the claim to consumers, including by issuing formal notices, such as this notice about the collective proceedings order made by the Competition Appeal Tribunal.

-If you live in the UK and you used an Apple mobile device running on iOS including iPhones, iPads, iPod Touches and obtained iCloud services from 1 October 2015 you are likely to be included and may be due compensation – find out if you are one of them here.
+If you lived in the UK and you used an Apple device running on iOS including iPhones, iPads, iPod Touches and obtained iCloud services at some point between 8 November 2018 and 8 June 2026, you are likely to be included and may be due compensation – find out if you are one of them here by using our eligibility tool.

 This includes cloud storage services provided by Apple as part of iCloud, iCloud+ and Apple One (which bundles iCloud+ with other Apple subscriptions) service offerings for cloud storage and/or backup.
 Please note: You are not included if you only used iCloud on iMac.

-If you lived in the UK from 1 October 2015 but now live abroad you may still be due compensation - find out if you are one of them here.
+If you lived in the UK after 8 November 2018 but have moved abroad since then, you may still be due compensation - find out if you are one of them here by using our eligibility tool.

 The Competition Appeal Tribunal, often referred to as the CAT or simply the ‘Tribunal’ is a specialist court that hears competition law cases, including collective actions.

 The Tribunal publishes its Rules and Guidance, together with information about what it does and details of its on-going cases, on its website.
+The case reference for this claim is: 1689/7/7/24.
 Hearings are also live streamed on its website, though please note that it is prohibited to record any of the hearings.

 The Competition Appeal Tribunal will decide the case in stages.
 It could take years to obtain a final outcome in this case.